AT-290690/rust-lisp/README.md

     (get _acc 0))))
 ```

 This optimization is particularly important for functional languages.
 They rely heavily on recursive functions, and pure ones like Haskell don’t even provide loop control structures.
 Any kind of custom iteration typically uses recursion one way or another.
-Without tail call optimization, this would very quickly run into a stack overflow for any non-trivial program.
+Without tail call optimization, this would very quickly run into a stack overflow for any non-trivial program:

 ```lisp
 ; tco recursion